julianachagas/tic-tac-toe/README.md

 - Users are able to play the game either solo vs the computer or multiplayer against another player
 - Users are able to enter their names
-- Game state is saved in the browser so that it’s preserved if the player refreshes their browser
+- Game state is saved in local storage so that it’s preserved if the player refreshes their browser
-- Users are able to restart the current round and reset the game board
+- Users are able to restart the current round: the game board will be reseted
 - Users are able to go back to the initial screen and start a new game
 - 2 players: the first turn of the first round is always played by whoever is playing as X. For every following round, the first turn alternates between O and X
 - The scoreboard shows wins and ties